Past Members of the Scientific Advisory Board

 Karen Smith received her PhD from the University of Michigan in 1993.
 After holding an NSF post-doctoral fellowship at Purdue University, and a Moore Instructorship and Assistant Professorship at MIT, she eventually returned to Michigan as a professor, where she remains today.
 She was awarded a Sloan Fellowship in 1997, a Fulbright Fellowship in 2001 (in Jyvaskyla, Finland), and various other awards for her teaching and research.
 She has served as editor or associate editor for six mathematical journals, and also as member of the National Research Council's Board of Mathematical Sciences.
 Smith's main research areas are commutative algebra and algebraic geometry.
 In 2001, she was awarded the American Mathematical Society's Satter prize for her work on tight closure and its applications to algebraic geometry.

-Panagiotis Souganidis (University of Chicago)
+Panagiotis Souganidis (University of Chicago, Department of Mathematics)

 Panagiotis Souganidis has been a Professor at the University of Texas at Austin since 2001.
 He received his PhD from the University of Wisconsin-Madison under the supervision of M. G. Crandall.
 Before Texas he held faculty positions at Brown University and the University of Wisconsin-Madison.
 He is the recipient of a Sloan Fellowship, a Presidential Young Investigator Award and a Bodossaki Foundation Academic Prize.
 In 1994 he gave an invited talk at the ICM in Zurich.
 Souganidis works on nonlinear partial differential equations and stochastic analysis with emphasis on nonlinear elliptic equations, Hamilton-Jacobi equations and stochastic partial differential equations.